Group Home Abuses

 - Physical abuse, such as unnecessary restraints, slapping, hitting and pushing

 - Sexual abuse, including rape

-If you are concerned about the care your loved one is receiving in a group home, call us.
-We can help you evaluate the situation and understand your options.
-We are experienced litigators who do not back down from a challenge.
-With PCVA Law, you are not alone.
+If you are concerned about the care your loved one is receiving in a group home, speak to a lawyer for free by completing our online intake form or calling us at (253) 948-3199 or (206) 536-2850.
+PCVA’s highly skilled litigators can help you evaluate the situation and understand your options.